behu-kea/first-semester-java/topics/04 - oop/classes.md

 ### Exercise 3 - level 2

-Create a `DogFarm` class that creates and returns `Dog` objects with data input from the user.
+Create a `DogFarm` class that has a method that creates and returns `Dog` objects with data input from the user.

 The maximum / minimum of mood, energy & hunger is 10 / 0

 If a method that raises an attribute to more / less than 10 / 0 - The attribute do not change, but prints out - Cat is at max / min [mood/energy/hunger]

+In the main method.
+Initiate a `DogFarm` object now create a couple of dogs using.